triradial/Freon4dsl/docs/CRC-Plan.md

 - [x] Delete study from study page behavior
 - [x] Error locator working (unless the content is hidden), with improved message
 - [x] Custom action selector only shows a single outline with there are multiple in the hierarchy
+- [x] '+' should expand if collapsed
+- [x] change the 'Errors' tab to something friendlier, e.g., 'Issues', 'To-Do', 'Incomplete'
+- [x] Investigate how Freon shows error under field to see if we can use it, e.g., box added errors for the item group name

 ## Mike